castacks/earthrovers_ros/README.md

 Contains URDF description of the FrodoBot.
 Used to establish all the static transforms between the rover's different links/frames.
 ### [earthrovers_interfaces](./earthrovers_interfaces/)
-Contains custom service definitions (that you probably won't ever use).
+Contains custom service and message definitions.
 ### [earthrovers_navigation](./earthrovers_navigation/)
 Mainly contains a node (`nav`) for producing "fake" odometry odometry messages derived from the change in GPS positions.
 Also contains a node to publish consecutive